ModellingWebLab/WLDocs/infrastructure.md

 The Django server serves up a HTML and javascript front-end, which can interact with the Django server backend via a REST API.
 **JONATHAN: DID WE ADD ANYTHING HERE, OR IS THIS ALL HANDLED BY DJANGO?**

+The current Django application is slightly cardiac-specific, and is hosted in the [WebLab](https://github.com/ModellingWebLab/WebLab) repository.

 The django back-end can access data from various sources (databases, local files, git repositories, a metadata triple store), and can communicate with the "task queue" to execute experiments via a REST API.
 **JONATHAN: IS THIS API DOCUMENTED SOMEWHERE?**